PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/if_statements.md

 ```
 ````

 The condition can also contain a declaration; useful for restricting the scope of a variable.
-Variables declared in condition are accessible to all the branches of the ladder.
+Variables declared in conditions are accessible to all the branches of the ladder.
 Only a single variable can be declared and initialised in a condition.
 `````{exercise-end}
 `````
 `````{code_example-end}